hadriloge/Sauron/Csauron v2/Readme.txt

 You will need to create json files according to what you're trying to achieve:
 You might also need to create the processed and screenshots folder.

+I've added low match bounding boxes in red but you can remove them if you need.
 The program fetches names from you templates folder and matches them to your metadata file.
 See bellow examples :)
 -----------------------------------------------
 config.json